JanssenProject/jans/docs/CONTRIBUTING.md

 * Squash commits into small number of cohesive commits before raising a PR
 * PR should be rebased on main branch so that there are minimal or no conflicts at the time of merge
 * PR should only have changes related to target feature or issue.
 Create a separate PR for formatting or other quick bug fixes
-* PR should include relevent documentaton changes
+* PR should include relevant documentation changes
 * PR should include unit and integration tests

 #### Issues